Microsoft Teams Integration

 Room creation fails consistently

 Failed room creation is retried automatically via background jobs.
-If rooms consistently fail, check Dashboard → Settings → Integrations for integration health warnings on the Google Calendar row.
+If rooms consistently fail, check Dashboard → Settings → Integrations for integration health warnings on the Google Meet row.
 A warning here usually means the OAuth token has expired or been revoked — disconnect and reconnect the integration to refresh it.

 Meet room created on the wrong Google account